mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 Importing Bundles
 ~~~~~~~~~~~~~~~~~

-To import a bundle click on Import Bundles /Resources button on the top right side of the dialog.
+To import a bundle click on :guilabel:`Import Bundles/Resources` button on the top right side of the dialog.
 Select .bundle file format from the file type if it is not already selected, browse to the folder where you have downloaded the bundle, select it and click open.
-Once the bundle is imported it will be listed in the Active Bundle section, If you don't need the bundle you can temporarily make it inactive by selecting it and clicking on the arrow button, this will move it to the Inactive section.
+Once the bundle is imported it will be listed in the :guilabel:`Active Bundle` section, If you don't need the bundle you can temporarily make it inactive by selecting it and clicking on the arrow button, this will move it to the :guilabel:`Inactive` section.

 Creating your own Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can create your own bundle from the resources of your choice.
-Click on the create bundle button, This will open a dialog box as shown below
+Click on the :guilabel:`Create bundle` button, This will open a dialog box as shown below

 .. image:: /images/en/Creating-bundle.png

-The left hand section is for filling up information about the Bundle like author name, website, email , bundle icon etc. the right hand side provides a list of available resources.
+The left hand section is for filling up information about the bundle like author name, website, email , bundle icon, etc. the right hand side provides a list of available resources.
 Choose the type of resource you wish to add in to the bundle from the drop-down above and add it to the bundle by selecting a resource and clicking on the arrow button.

 .. warning::